University of Georgia Athletics

 She is the daughter of Jean Kansuthi and has a younger brother, Tanapat.
 While Mai was born in the United States, the family moved back to Thailand in 2016.
 During her career, Nirundorn has trained in Thailand and in Hilton Head Island, S.C. with coach Travis Curran.

-In 2021, the Bulldogs captured the Southeastern Conference regular season and tournament titles and finished with a record of 23-2 and No. 4 national ranking.Â
+In 2021, the Bulldogs captured the Southeastern Conference regular season and tournament titles and finished with a record of 23-2 and No. 4 national ranking.

-Georgia Women's Tennis vs Tennessee Video Recap
+Georgia Women's Tennis NCAA Super Regionals vs UCLA Recap

-Georgia Women's Tennis vs Kentucky Post-Game Recap
+Georgia Women's Tennis NCAA Second Round vs. Charlotte Recap